The Affair (1967 film): Reception

+Variety wrote: "This well-made existential parable, written and directed by Yoshihige Yoshida, is one of the most interesting Japanese films of the year.
+Using a completely contemporary cinematic vocabulary (telephoto lenses, over-lapped dialog tracks, variable focus, widescreen composition, fractured chronology), the director is not so much concerned with the story as he is with reflecting the totality of that single shattering experience suggested by the title, Ardour Aflame. ...
+The visuals are brilliant and the soundtrack is extraordinary.
+The film itself is moving, depressing, brilliant, sometimes erratic, and spendidly honest.
+The sex (there's a lot of it, even for a Japanese film) is amazingly candid."

 In his book A Hundred Years of Japanese Film, film historian Donald Richie saw The Affair as a film of social concern about a woman's fight against her own sensual nature, "formally shot and edited with much economy".

 Legacy

 The Affair was screened at the Centre Pompidou, Paris, in 2008 and at the Harvard Film Archive in 2009 as part of retrospectives on Yoshida's work.